 “For the average city dweller whose greatest demand may be carrying a bag of groceries once or twice a week, these postures (arm balances) can at first be quite challenging,” says Farhi.
 “When our arms become strong and can support the body, we can lift, carry, reach for, refuse, and remodel objects around us, making it possible to interact with the natural world on our own terms.”

 One of the most respected yoga gurus, B.K.S.
 Iyengar, said “regular and precise practice of Sirsasana develops the body, disciplines the mind, and widens the horizons of the spirit.
 One becomes balanced and self-reliant in pain and pleasure, loss and gain, shame and fame and defeat and victory.”

-It is said that Sirsasana gives you power and mental clarity.
+It is said that Sirsasana gives you the power and mental clarity.
 It should be relaxing and meditative while heating and stimulating the body.
-It boosts circulation, stimulates the nervous system, helps metabolism and endocrine system, and increases gastric fire.
+It boosts circulation, stimulates the nervous system, helps metabolism and the endocrine system, and increases gastric fire.

-As with any inversion, the Headstand should not be practiced by those with uncontrolled blood pressure or detached retina or glaucoma.
+As with any inversion, the Headstand should not be practiced by those with uncontrolled blood pressure or detached retina, or glaucoma.
 For those with cervical spine issues, a variation of headstand that does not put pressure on the neck is essential.
 Whether you can get your feet up and hold a headstand should not be a milestone in your fitness routine.
 The king of all poses should be in your practice when you are ready for it physically, and emotionally.